059

 Lease type

-• Gross leases: This is a flat rate lease that puts the onus for operating expenses, taxes, building insurance and repairs on the landlord.
+• Gross leases: A flat rate lease where the landlord covers operating expenses, taxes, building insurance, and repairs.

-• Net leases: Requires the tenant to pay some or all taxes.
+• Net leases: Tenant pays some or all taxes.

-• Net-net lease: The tenant pays the base rent, taxes, and insurance.
+• Net-net lease: Tenant pays base rent, taxes, and insurance.

-• Net-net-net or “triple net” lease: The tenant pays all costs including operating costs, repairs, and maintenance.
+• Triple net lease: Tenant pays all costs including operating costs, repairs, and maintenance.

 Rent increases & renewal

 Watch for escalation clauses in a lease agreement to understand what rent increases are expected or allowed.
 Also, if possible, look for the option to guarantee renewal in your space when the lease expires.
-Without guaranteed renewal you might encounter a major business disruption if the landlord is not willing to renew.
+Without guaranteed renewal, you might encounter a major business disruption—especially if your facility is QUAD A accredited and must maintain continuous operations.

 Sub-leasing